bscod27/big-man-betweenness/README.md

 We use relative path notation in our scripts, as we assume the user sets their working directory to the root of the current folder structure.

 ## Folders
-Data, visuals, and other pertinent material are partitioned inside the following folders:
+Data, visuals, and other pertinent material are found inside the following folders:
 - `data` - placeholder folder for the competition data, wrangled datasets, and images used to construct animations
 - `images` - contains all static images
 - `gifs` - contains all animations; also contains `Python` documentation for the supplementary `plotly` animation